Kepler-11e: Host star

-Kepler-11 is a G-type star located in the constellation of Cygnus.
+Kepler-11 is a star located in the constellation Cygnus.
 It has a mass of 0.95 M_{sun} and a radius of 1.1 R_{sun}, and is thus almost the same mass and radius as the Sun.
 With an effective temperature of 5680 K, it is also almost as hot as the Sun, and with a metallicity of 0, Kepler-11 is almost as metal-rich as the Sun is.
 Metal-rich stars tend to have easily detectable planets because higher metallicities tend to either facilitate the creation of gas giants or to promote planetary migration, in which the planet orbits more closely to its star.
 However, Kepler-11 is almost 1.73 times older than the Sun, as it has an estimated age of eight billion years.
 Kepler-11 is 613 parsecs away from the Earth; its distance contributes to its apparent magnitude of 14.2 (V).
 It, thus, cannot be seen with the naked eye.
 Other than Kepler-11e, Kepler-11 is the host star of the planets Kepler-11b, Kepler-11c, Kepler-11d, Kepler-11f, and Kepler-11g.
 The inner five planets in the system orbit in a tightly knit configuration that would fit within the orbit of planet Mercury, while Kepler-11g, compared to its inner sister planets, orbits at a much further distance.